dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

-The features specified in this document are syntactic sugar, that is, they are specified in terms of a small program transformation that eliminates them.
+The features specified in this document are syntactic sugar, that is, they are specified in terms of a small program transformation that eliminates the usages of these features by replacing them with a different syntactic construct.
 This fully determines the further static analysis (including errors and warnings), and the dynamic semantics.
 The transformations are as
 follows:

 An abstract instance variable declaration _D_ is treated as an abstract